Top High-Interest Savings Accounts in India

 1. Interest Rate

-Higher is better, but check if the rate depends on balance slabs.
+Higher is better, but always check if rates vary based on balance slabs.

 2. Minimum Balance Requirement